-(3) An application under this section shall be made in such manner as may be prescribed, as respects that application, by or under a law enacted by Parliament and in the case of a person to whom subsection (2)(d) applies, it shall be made on his or her behalf by his or her parent or guardian:
+(3) An application under this section shall be made in such manner as may be prescribed, as respects that application, by or under a law enacted by Parliament and in the case of a person to whom subsection (2)(d) of this section applies, it shall be made on his behalf by his parent or guardian:

-Provided that if any such person is or has been married, he or she may make the application himself or herself.
+Provided that, if any such person is or has been married, he may make the application himself.

-(4) Every person who, being a British protected person, an alien or, if it is so prescribed by Parliament, a citizen of any country within the Commonwealth that does not form part of Her Majesty's dominions and having reached the age of 21 years, applies for registration under this section shall, before such registration, take the oath of allegiance.
+(4) Every person who, being a British protected person, an alien or if it so prescribed by Parliament, a citizen of any country within the Commonwealth that does not form part of Her Majesty's dominions and having reached the age of twenty-one years applies for registration under this section shall, before such registration, take the oath of allegiance.